If you’re one of the many people who are struggling to keep up with your credit card payments, you’re not alone.

 If you’re struggling to pay off your credit card debt, there are a few things you can do to try and make things more manageable.
 You could look into transferring your balance to a new card with a lower interest rate, negotiate a lower rate, take a credit card payment holiday, or see if you’re eligible for a hardship plan from your creditor.

 In most cases, the answer is no. Debts that can lead to imprisonment include council tax, business rates, and criminal fines.
+But there is a possibility of being issued a CCJ.

 If you fail to make payments, the credit card company may declare your debt uncollectible, a process which is referred to as a credit card debt “write-off.”
 However, you’ll still be liable for the debt, but the write-off will reduce its tax liability.